YousefAmerAwad/SQL_Project/README.md

 # SQL_Project
 In this project, you will query the Chinook Database.
-The Chinook Database holds information about a music store.
+The Chinook Database holds information about a music store.<br>
 For this project, you will be assisting the Chinook team with understanding the media in their store, their customers and employees, and their invoice information.